shakacode/react_on_rails_pro/docs/react-server-components-rendering-flow.md

 - Contains only server components and references to client components
 - Generated using the RSC Webpack Loader which transforms client components into references
 - Used specifically for generating RSC payloads
-- Configured with `react-server` and `workerd` conditions to enable RSC-specific code paths that tell the runtime that this bundle is used for RSC payload generation.
+- Configured with `react-server` condition to enable RSC-specific code paths that tell the runtime that this bundle is used for RSC payload generation.

 ### Server Bundle (server-bundle.js)
 - Contains both server and client components in their full form